matjesg/deepflash2/README.md

 ## System requirements
-> Works in the browser an on your local pc/server
+> Works in the browser or on your local pc/server

 *deepflash2* is designed to run on Windows, Linux, or Mac (x86-64) if [pytorch](https://pytorch.org/get-started/locally/) is installable.
 We generally recommend using Google Colab as it only requires a Google Account and a device with a web browser.
 To run *deepflash2* locally, we recommend using a system with a GPU (e.g., 2 CPUs, NVIDIA Tesla K80 GPU or better).

 Software dependencies are defined in the [settings.ini](https://github.com/matjesg/deepflash2/blob/master/settings.ini) file.
-Additionally, the ground truth estimation functionalities are based on the simpleITK>=2.0 and the instance segmentation capabilities are complemented using cellpose with commit hash `316927eff7ad2201391957909a2114c68baee309`.
+Additionally, the ground truth estimation functionalities are based on simpleITK>=2.0 and the instance segmentation capabilities are complemented using cellpose v0.6.6.dev13+g316927e.

-*deepflash2* is tested on Google Colab (Ubuntu 18.04.5 LTS) and locally (Ubuntu 20.04 LTS, Windows 10 (tbd), MacOS 12.0.1 (tbd)).
+*deepflash2* is tested on Google Colab (Ubuntu 18.04.5 LTS) and locally (Ubuntu 20.04 LTS, Windows 10, MacOS 12.0.1).

 ## Installation Guide
 > Typical install time is about 1-5 minutes, depending on your internet connection